 As we know, there are many reasons why we need to format a hard drive.
-For instance, when install a new hard drive on computer, we need to format it with a file system, such as NTFS, before Windows can store files on it.
-Besides, if we are going to give the drive to someone else or throw it away, we need to format it to erase all information on it.
+For instance, when installing a new hard drive on the computer, we need to format it with a file system, such as NTFS, before Windows can store files on it.
+Besides, if we are going to give the drive to someone else or throw it away, we need to format it to erase all the information on it.

-In computing, a file system is used to control how data is stored and retrieved, and there are various file systems including NTFS, FAT, HFS+, and more.
+In fact, a file system is used to control how data is stored and retrieved, and there are various file systems including NTFS, FAT, HFS+, and more.
 However, different operating systems use different file systems to store and manage data.
 So well, which one is the most suitable for us?

 NTFS (New Technology File System), is the default file system of Windows.
 In general, it is more powerful than FAT or FAT32.
 FAT32 is an older Windows file system, and it can only save a file within 4 GB.
-As a matter of fact, in most cases, the best choice for hard drive is NTFS.
+As a matter of fact, in most cases, the best choice for a hard drive is NTFS.

-However, if you are running computer with Mac OS X, you had better use OS X’s default file system HFS+.
+However, if you are running a computer with Mac OS X, you had better use OS X’s default file system HFS+.

 In general, there is no real difference between reformatting a drive and formatting a drive.
 Both ways will delete all data on the hard drive.
 When we reformat a hard drive, we are essentially formatting a drive that has previously been formatted.

 And now, it is time for you how to format a hard drive with ease in Windows 10/8/7.
 We will introduce the ways to format disk in detailed.